-For 2020, the Authority's Solid Waste Management Program experienced higher than anticipated tonnages of Type 10 - Municipal Waste, Type 13 - Dry Bulky Waste, Type 13C - Construction and Demolition Waste, and Type 23 - Vegetative Waste.
-Tonnages in excess of the budgeted amount for these four (4) waste types totaled 32,983 tons.
-Lower than expected tonnages were experienced for Type 25 - Animal and Food Processing Waste, Type 27 - Dry Industrial Waste, and Type 27A - Asbestos Waste.
-Total tonnages for these three (3) types of wastes were 769 tons below the budgeted amounts.
+The Authority's Solid Waste Management Program experienced higher than anticipated tonnages in 2021 for all Solid Waste types received at the Sanitary Landfill.
+These Solid Waste Types included Type 10 - Municipal Waste, Type 13 - Dry Bulky Waste, Type 13C - Construction and Demolition Waste, and Type 23 - Vegetative Waste, Type 25 - Animal and Food Processing Waste, Type 27 - Dry Industrial Waste, and Type 27A - Asbestos Waste.
+Tonnages in excess of the budgeted amount totaled 39,996 tons.

-Recycled material processed through the Intermediate Processing Facility ("IPF") in 2020 was 1,369 tons below the anticipated amount of 28,500 tons.
-Overall commodity prices for processed material in 2020 have increased as compared to 2019 commodity prices.
-The Average Commodity Revenue (ACR) was \$1.40/ton in 2019 and \$6.92/ton in 2020.
-This increase in the ACR is an indicator that end markets for the processed materials are rebounding from the effects of previous changes in international markets as well as a continued increase in available domestic markets.
-The Authority continued to reinvest in the IPF by replacing a bay door on the receiving side of the facility and repaired a large portion of the paved area on the south side of the facility.
+Recycled material processed through the Intermediate Processing Facility ("IPF") in 2021 was 1,021 tons below the anticipated amount of 28,000 tons.
+Overall commodity prices for processed material significantly increase over previous years prices.
+The Average Commodity Revenue (ACR) in 2021 was \$84.01/ton which is an increase of \$77.09/ton over the 2020 ACR of \$6.92/ton.
+The Authority continued to reinvest in the IPF in 2021 by replacing the Fiber Baler Feed Incline Conveyor at the facility.

-The total volume of Class B/C products sold decreased in 2020 by 12,400 cubic yards when compared to the total volume sold in 2019.
-This drastic decrease in material is attributed to a reduced work staff that was implemented with the Authority's Covid-19 Work Plan.
-Commodity prices set by the Authority for the various products increased by an overall average of \$0.97 per cubic yard.
-The decrease in the total volume sold yielded a decrease in sales of \$161,626 in 2020 when compared to total sales in 2019.
+The total volume of Class B/C products sold in 2021 increased by 8,769 cubic yards when compared to the total volume sold in 2020.
+This increase in material sales is attributed to the full Solid Waste staff working full time as compared to the part time work schedule implemented through a portion of 2020 with the Authority's COVID-19 Work Plan as well as an overall reduction in the commodity sales price.
+The average commodity prices set by the Authority for the various Class B/C products decreased by an overall average of \$2.08 per cubic yard in 2021.
+The decreased pricing was done to maintain the customer base that was being lost to increased competition in the marketing of landscape products in the area.
+The increase in the total volume sold yielded an increase in total sales of \$73,306 in 2021 when compared to total sales in 2020 despite the decrease in the average commodity price.

-Net Position in the Solid Waste Management Program increased by \$3,463,368 from 2019.
+Net Position in the Solid Waste Management Program increased by \$3,111,192 from 2020.